paulveillard/cybersecurity-rbac/README.md

 ## Introduction
 #### Role-based Access Control (RBAC) according to NIST SP 900-53 Rev.5:
 > Access control based on user roles (i.e a collection of access authorizations a user receives based on an explicit or implicit assumption of a given role).
-Role permissions may be inherited through a role hiearchy
+Role permissions may be inherited through a role hiearchy and typically reflect the permissions needed to perform defined functions within an organization.
+A given role may apply to a signle indivisual or to several individuals.
->